-Activity Environmental Receptor Potential Impact Magnitude & Duration Extent/Location & Significance Level Likelihood & Nature Mitigation Residual & Reversible /Irreversible Heritage Sites Operations Humans Item CH1 - There are various Archaeological heritage sites in SML 173.
+Activity Environmental Receptor Potential Impact Magnitude & Duration Extent/Location & Significance Level Likelihood & Nature Mitigation Residual & Reversible /Irreversible Heritage Sites I [1 Operations Humans Item CH1 - There are various Archaeological heritage sites in SML 173.
 There is the potential that some may be disturbed.
 Major & Long- term Regional & Minor Positive Medium & Indirect No declared heritage site facilities will be affected by this development.
 It is expected that a protocol will be agreed by the Regulatory Authority in consultation with NJBP II for the minimization of potential impacts.
 As a part of this protocol, declared historical sites will be delineated.
 In the event that there is an archaeological find, NJBP II's is obliged to act in keeping with the JNHT's Act.
-Positive & Irreversible Traffic Obliged to act in keeping with the Jivin 3 Act.
-Item T1 - The potential for increased traffic and heavy equipment traversing Parish Council and main roads.
-Regional & Minor Negative Medium & Direct Impact on traffic will be negligible.
+Traffic Pre-operations, Item T1 - The potential for increased traffic and heavy equipment traversing Parish Council and main roads. - Regional & Minor Negative Medium & Direct Impact on traffic will be negligible.
 The project does not propose to add significantly to the existing traffic volumes to the public roads.
-Minor & Reversible Pre-operations, operations, rehabilitation Humans Hauls roads constructed and operated by NJBP II will be traversed in the delivery and removal of any materials, and equipment to and from the proposed site locations.
+Minor & Reversible operations, rehabilitation Humans Hauls roads constructed and operated by NJBP II will be traversed in the delivery and removal of any materials, and equipment to and from the proposed site locations.
 Intersections will be actively monitored and signs installed, where necessary.
 NJBP II will officially close the road as required by law.
 Safety issue from public using haul roads.
-Pre-operations, operations, rehabilitation Flora Item T2 - There exists the potential of deforestation as a result of increased access to the forested areas.
-High & Long Term Regional & Major Negative Medium & Direct Effective measures will be implemented to minimize access to haul roads.
+Pre-operations, operations, rehabilitation Flora High & Long Term Regional & Major Negative Medium & Direct Effective measures will be implemented to minimize access to haul roads.
 This will include, for example, community engagement, posting of signs and closing of the haul road when not in use.
-Minor & Reversible Solid Waste Pre-operations, operations, rehabilitation Humans Item SW1 - Solid waste may be generated during site activities.
+Minor & Reversible Solid Waste 1 l Pre-operations, operations, rehabilitation Humans Item SW1 - Solid waste may be generated during site activities.
 If these waste streams are not properly managed then the potential exists for negative impacts.
 Low & Short-term Limited & Minor Negative Low & Indirect All solid waste generated during all phases will be collected, managed and disposed of appropriately.
 All heavy equipment operators will store solid waste generated and remove them to NJBP II's approved solid waste disposal site.
 Minor & Reversible NJBP II waste management policy will be fully implemented.
-Sewage Waste To 2 200 - 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 L 1.
-0 I Pre-operations, operations, rehabilitation Humans and Fauna Item SeW1 - There is minimal potential for sewage waste pollution during site activities.
+Sewage Waste - Pre-operations, operations, rehabilitation Humans and Fauna Item SeW1 - There is minimal potential for sewage waste pollution during site activities.
 Low & Short-term Limited & Minor Negative Low & Indirect The use of regularly serviced portable chemical toilets will negate this potential negative impact.
 Sewage handling and disposal will be effectively and carefully managed as part of the project management and monitoring plans.
-Oil Spill Contingence у • Pre-operations, operations, rehabilitation Humans, Flora and Fauna Item OSC1 - There is minimal potential for oil spill during site activities.
-Low & Long-term Regional & Major Negative High & Direct Repairs and maintenance of vehicles and equipment will be done at designated sites, which consists of paved surfaces to prevent contamination and a drainage system.
-There will be no oil or lubricant storage in SML 173.
-Neither will there be any major maintenance of equipment or Minor & Reversible
+Oil Spill Contingency 1 • • · · · · · · · · · · · · · · · · · · · · Pre-operations, operations, Humans, Flora and Fauna Item OSC1 - There is minimal potential for oil spill during site activities.
+Low & Long-term Regional & Major Negative High & Direct prevent contamination and a drainage system.
+Minor & Reversible rehabilitation There will be no oil or lubricant storage in SML 173.
+Neither will there be any major maintenance of equipment or machinery in SML 173.